gabemansur/vuca-nators/README.md

 ## Project Part 2: First Sprint

+All of the information for FortuneTeller Sprint 1 can be found here: (https://github.com/gabemansur/vuca-nators/blob/main/Sprint1README.md)

 ### Forecast
 We did not have any data from previous sprints to base our velocity on so we made an estimation and forecasted 10 user story points to deliver in the first sprint.
 This forecast was based on the skill level and size of our development team.
 We plan to adjust our next sprints based on the experience we have in our first sprint.
 In the upcoming sprints, we will use Yesterday's Weather to make a more calculated decision based on the data that is already known.